60-meter band: Propagation beacons

 9A5ADI has established a QRPp (very low power) CW Beacon 9A5ADI/B on 5288.8 kHz running 100 mW into a 15 m long wire.
 It is located in Vinkovci (JN95jg).
 The transmission sequence is as follows - 10 seconds tone, v v v, callsign, power, locator, room temperature and pressure.

 The Luxembourg (ITU Region 1) national amateur radio society, Radioamateurs du Luxembourg, has re-established a beacon on 5205.25 kHz under the callsign LX0HF.
 Located near Junglinster (JN39dr), the beacon's power is 5 W EIRP, transmitting a continuous carrier with callsign identification at one minute intervals.

-In the United Kingdom (ITU Region 1) the last of the 3 UK beacons, GB3ORK (Orkneys – IO89ka) is now no longer active on 5290 kHz following the expiry of its NoV.
+In the United Kingdom (ITU Region 1) the last of the 3 UK beacons, GB3ORK (Orkneys – IO89ka) is now no longer active on 5290 kHz following the expiry of its NoV (UK licence Notice of Variation).
 Originally three beacons transmitted sequentially on the hour and each subsequent 15 minutes primarily using CW.
 They were in transmission order – GB3RAL, GB3WES and GB3ORK, from approximately southern, central and northern locations in the UK respectively.